chloroken/eve-min/README.md

 2) Update `characters.txt` with the format "EVE - yourname" with a linebreak after.
 3) Copy `switch1.sh` for each client you need a keybind for, changing to `switch2.sh` etc and editing line 8.
    - Once I figure out how to use arguments in Plasma's Shortcuts menu, I'll remove this and use args.
    - EVE-minimizer is dynamic.
-It uses `characters.txt` to form an *ordered* line up based on current characters.
+It uses `refreshpids.sh` to form an *ordered* line up based on current characters.
 5) Set up your window manager's shortcuts.
 For Plasma, use `sh '~/Documents/eve-minimizer/switch1.sh'` etc.